Manage product categories

 Response codeMessageDescription

-401Unauthorized response- Your api-key may not be correct
+401Unauthorized response- Your api-key may be incorrect.

 Retrieving all categories